tkelman/julia/doc/stdlib/base.rst

        julia> M.f()
        (1,2)

    With @macroexpand the expression expands where @macroexpand appears in the code (module M).
-With macroexpand the expressions expands in the current module where the code was finally called.
+With macroexpand the expression expands in the current module where the code was finally called.
 Note that when calling macroexpand or @macroexpand directly from the REPL, both of these contexts coincide, hence there is no difference.

 .. function:: expand(x)